BforBen/activedirectory-api/README.md

 ### v1/services?IncludeXMT=`{true|false}`

 Returns a string array service units optionally including Corporate Management Team.
+The list is maintained as a setting which can be managed via the `web.config` file.